anuradhamudalige/book-catalog/README.md

 # Book Catalog

 This project is create with React 17.0.2.
 It will list down the books via connecting to the compatible backend.
+All the services are implemented with singleton design pattern.

 ##Instructions